omega-gg/MotionBox/README.md

 ## For Motion Freedom

-Freedom to access video resources on the Internet.
+Freedom to access video resources on the Internet.<br>
-Freedom to browse decentralized video sources.
+Freedom to browse decentralized video sources.<br>
-Freedom to share video content with the world.
+Freedom to share video content with the world.<br>

 ## Technology